Priyanka1200/ec2-ebs-cloudwatch-project/README.md

 # ec2-ebs-cloudwatch-project
 # AWS Linux + Apache Web Server Deployment

-This project demonstrates a complete end-to-end deployment of a Linux-based Apache web server on AWS using EC2, EBS, CloudWatch, Bash scripting, and automation.
+This project demonstrates a complete end-to-end deployment of a Linux-based Apache web server on AWS using EC2, EBS, CloudWatch, Python scripting, and automation.

 It is designed to match real job requirements for roles involving:
 - Linux Administration
 - AWS Infrastructure (EC2, EBS, IAM, CloudWatch)
 - Monitoring & Backups
-- Scripting & Automation
+- Python & Automation

 ---